krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 ### Use Salting Technique to eliminate data skewness issues

 We often see on Spark UI that some tasks take longer, and some finish quickly.
-This happens when your data is skewed.
+This happens when your data is __skewed__.
 That means data is not evenly distributed across the partitions.
 So, tasks working on partitions where the data size is more than the other partitions take more time to complete.
 This also causes an out-of-memory issue sometimes.
 Re-shuffling data across partitions can eliminate data skewness.
 We can achieve shuffling by using the repartition() function.
 But this function does not guarantee the even distribution of records.
 So, we must add some random values in a new column in the dataframe, which we often call the salted key, and then we can pass that salted key in the repartition function as an argument.
 After that repartition() function will re-shuffle data based on the salted key column values.